hsf-training/hsf-training-cicd-github/content/episodes/08-adding-ci-to-your-code/index.md

 The compilation will result in an output binary called `skim`.

 {{< challenge title="Adding a new job" >}}
-How do we change the CI in order to add a new job that compiles our code?
+How do we change the CI to add a new job that compiles our code?

 {{< solution title="Solution" >}}
 ```yaml